phides-code/lyric-or-lie/README.md

-Guess whether random words are song lyrics or poetry.
+Guess whether random words are nonsense or poetry.